 In summary, these are just a few of the inaccuracies, through incomplete reporting or estimations and unsubstantiated 'Assumptions.'
 In effect, this EIR does not follow the 'best management practices' in many aspects, leaves out adherence to important policies already part of state or CEQA laws in evaluating such expansion proposals and essentially, leaves much for the public to question in determining its true 'environmental effects.

-effects.
 Cynthia Conger, Committee Member PCPB, 4425 Pt.
-Loma Ave., San Diego CA San Diego International Airport Executive Summary Responses to Comments
+Loma Ave., San Diego CA Airport Master Plan Final FIR Executive Summary